James Watt: Legacy

-As one author states, James Watt's improvements to the steam engine "converted it from a prime mover of marginal efficiency into the mechanical workhorse of the Industrial Revolution".
+As one author states, Watt's improvements to the steam engine "converted it from a prime mover of marginal efficiency into the mechanical workhorse of the Industrial Revolution".

 Honours

 Watt was much honoured in his own time.
 In 1784, he was made a fellow of the Royal Society of Edinburgh, and was elected as a member of the Batavian Society for Experimental Philosophy, of Rotterdam, the Netherlands, in 1787.
 In 1789, he was elected to the elite group, the Smeatonian Society of Civil Engineers.
 In 1806, he was conferred the honorary Doctor of Laws by the University of Glasgow.
 The French Academy elected him a Corresponding Member and he was made a Foreign Associate in 1814.

 The watt is named after James Watt for his contributions to the development of the steam engine, and was adopted by the Second Congress of the British Association for the Advancement of Science in 1889 and by the 11th General Conference on Weights and Measures in 1960 as the unit of power incorporated in the International System of Units (or "SI").

 On 29 May 2009, the Bank of England announced that Boulton and Watt would appear on a new £50 note.
 The design is the first to feature a dual portrait on a Bank of England note, and presents the two industrialists side by side with images of Watt's steam engine and Boulton's Soho Manufactory.
-Quotes attributed to each of the men are inscribed on the note: "I sell here, sir, what all the world desires to have—POWER" (Boulton) and "I can think of nothing else but this machine" (Watt).
+Quotations attributed to each of the men are inscribed on the note: "I sell here, sir, what all the world desires to have—POWER" (Boulton) and "I can think of nothing else but this machine" (Watt).
 The inclusion of Watt is the second time that a Scot has featured on a Bank of England note (the first was Adam Smith on the 2007 issue £20 note).
 In September 2011, it was announced that the notes would enter circulation on 2 November.

 In 2011, he was one of seven inaugural inductees to the Scottish Engineering Hall of Fame.